Giuseppe-Bonifati/Time-management/README.md

         timer = window.after(1000, count_down, count -1)
 '''

-Timer is a global variable used in the function reset to reset the timer that we show to the user to zero
+Timer is a global variable used in the function reset to reset the time

-In the function count_down() we wil interact with the label check mark and each 2 time we get to zero and the start() function will be called we add a check mark the label
+The function count_down() will interact with the label check mark and each 2 times get to zero then the start() function will be called and willadd a check mark to the label check_marks